 During the past 175 years, Woodland has become the final resting place of more than 110,000 people – including famous (and infamous) Daytonians.
 From great inventors to bank robbers, you can learn more about these Daytonians by taking an in-person tour or a virtual tour.

 MetroParks mobile app, powered by OuterSpatial, can help you find all these points-of-interest along the trails.
 Download MetroParks free mobile app.

-Five Rivers MetroParks visitors should always follow the CDC’s recommendations, particularly for social distancing and wearing face coverings, while spending time outdoors.
-For the most current information on MetroParks’ COVID-19 response and related closures, visit metroparks.org/covid-19 and follow Five Rivers MetroParks on Facebook, Twitter, Instagram and YouTube.
+Five Rivers MetroParks visitors should always follow the CDC’s recommendations while spending time outdoors.
+For the most current information on MetroParks’ COVID-19 response, visit metroparks.org/covid-19 and follow Five Rivers MetroParks on Facebook, Twitter, Instagram and YouTube.